edonnally/Eric-Portfolio/README.md

 # Eric-Portfolio

 # [Project 1: Movie Dataset Model- Project Overview](https://github.com/edonnally/Movie-Data-Analysis)
-* Created a logistic regression model to predict a the likelihood of producing a great movie using variables such as movie runtime, genre, budget, etc.
+* Created a logistic regression model in R to predict the likelihood of producing a great movie using variables such as movie runtime, genre, budget, etc.
 * Prepped data on 45k movies from the Full Movie Lens Dataset.
 * Used dummy variables to break up genres into separate variables.